Chapter Ninety Seven - Jeb

 “I would close the account and open one in just your name so they can’t take your money,” Rick said.
 “You need to be as self-sufficient as possible just in case they decide to take additional measures against you other than disowning you.”

 Jeb nodded his head in understanding.
-“I just can’t believe that they wouldn’t listen to me and that they went so far as to disown me.”
+“I just can’t believe they wouldn’t listen to me and then they went so far as to disown me.”

 “Sometimes parents do things they normally wouldn’t do when it comes to their children.
 They invest so much time and effort to raise them that they freak out when things turn out differently than they expected,” I said.